onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 By mapping out the consequentiality graph we can determine how up i subsidiarity something belongs to

-I’ll take a bullet, a knife and a poison for your right to sovereign identity and to represent yourself You can’t kill me - I’m already dead (I died in 2018 in Peru) and I’ll be forever alive

 Is cannot be so easily separated from ought
 As much as there “is”, there is just as much“ought”